Rachel Needham, CPA

 Chris Massey, CPA

-His can-do attitude has stayed with him throughout his life and paid off, playing a role in his professional success.
+His work-smart attitude has stayed with him throughout his life and paid off, playing a role in his professional success.
 After earning his Bachelor of Science in Business Administration with a concentration in Accountancy from the University of North Carolina Wilmington and a Master’s of Accounting from North Carolina State University, Chris landed at Ernst & Young.
-Here, he learned best practices of the accounting profession and invested countless hours serving high-level clients, dealing with extremely complex and technical tax issues, and managing large financial statement audits through which he gained a number of skills outside the normal tax-return preparation realm.
+Here, he learned best practices of the accounting profession and invested countless hours serving high-level clients, dealing with extremely complex and technical tax issues, and managing the tax provision review of large financial statement audits through which he gained a number of skills outside the normal tax-return preparation realm.
 The experiences there were invaluable, but aspiring to be more of an advocate for his clients, Chris made a shift in his career and came to Adam Shay CPA, PLLC.

-As part of our CPA team, Chris brings this wisdom and expertise to all of us and regardless of the demands of the day, he’s willing to lend a hand when needed and happy to answer questions.
+As part of our CPA team, Chris brings this wisdom to all of us and regardless of the demands of the day, he’s willing to lend a hand when needed and happy to answer questions.
 A big fan of curiosity, he’s inquisitive himself and is always making an effort to learn more, seek truth and find answers no matter how challenging or elusive they may be.
 His positive perspective on life opens doors and puts clients at ease.
 And what we’ve found is with Chris, we’re better able to provide a continuity of service and care—and that’s important because it makes our business more successful and sustainable in the end.

 Chris’s Why: “I love using my skill set to help clients make the best of their tax and financial situations and being a client advocate.”